SecretestSquirrel/BTCPyment/README.md

 ##### Next create and load a wallet.
 ```
-./dojo.sh bitcoin-cli createwallet "btcpyment"
+./dojo.sh bitcoin-cli createwallet "btcpyment" true
 ```
-- Note: If you want to create more than one wallet (i.e. one for regular use and a separate wallet for donations) that is fine.
-You would simply create another wallet with a different specified name, as in `./dojo.sh bitcoin-cli createwallet "personal"`, which just distinguishes which wallet BTCPyment will look for later when you adjust configuration.
+- This will create and load a Watch-Only wallet, so no private keys being held on your node for increased security.

 ### Installing BTCPyment